miroslavvidovic/tmux-configuration/README.md

 ## Requirements
 - [powerline fonts](https://github.com/powerline/fonts) for status line symbols
+- [facebook PathPicker](https://github.com/facebook/PathPicker) to open fpp in a new tmux window

 ## Scripts
 - tmux-ssh - Detect if a shell is controlled through SSH and display it to the user